 And at that point, you can determine what you need to work on and add in next.

-Or if you want some help in a detailed, step-by-step, guided fashion, check out my goal setting course.
+Or if you want some help in a detailed, step-by-step, guided fashion, check out my goal success course.
 No longer will you need to jump from post to post or site to site.
 I have everything planned out and ready for you.
 Lessons, worksheets, the whole deal ready just for you.

 Increase productivity: moving forward